 House filters are rated on a completely different scale called MERV.
 MERV 11 and up are rated for smoke.These filters cost less than ten dollars and last months.
 MERV filters are not certified for biocompatibility since they are not designed to touch your skin.
 Do not use house filters on your face.
 They can contain dangerous materials which are not safe for your face.
 Cutting house filters into face masks can release fiberglass and other dangerous materials which can hurt you.

 There are any number of expensive air filter products you can buy which run up into the hundreds of dollars.
 I am going to show you how to accomplish the same quality air filtration for just $30.

-It’s a simple matter of using a few pieces of duct tape to attach the filter to the fan, and you have one of the highest quality air filters you can get for just $30; certified for both smoke and for viruses.
+It’s a simple matter of using a few pieces of tape to attach the filter to the back of the fan.
+Now you have one of the highest quality air filters you can get for just $30; certified for both smoke and for viruses.

 For just $30, you have essentially the highest quality air filter possible which will last for years depending on your situation.
 In my case, one or two MERV filters lasts me the full fire season.